kristian-lange-tw/JATOS_docs_v3/pages/Updating-a-JATOS-server-installation.md

    * MySQL - For MySQL you don't have to change anything on the database side.
 1. From the old JATOS installation copy the folder `study_logs` to the new JATOS installation
 1. [Configure the new JATOS like the old one](Configure-JATOS-on-a-Server.html) - usually it's enough to copy the `production.conf` from the old `conf` folder into the new one
-1. That's it!
-Start the new JATOS using `./loader.sh start`
+1. Start the new JATOS using `./loader.sh start`
+1. Open JATOS' test page in a browser `/jatos/test` and test that everything is **OK**